-While your friends are rolling quarters, begging for allowance advances and ding-dong-ditching the neighbors, you're earning money that can be used for vacation time, tuition costs and non-dining hall food.
-And while it doesn't sound as fun, you're also absorbing skills and experience that will come in handy down the road, such as customer service, real world math and conflict resolution.
+While your friends are hunting for quarters in the couch cushions, begging for allowance advances and donating plasma to make an extra buck, you'll be earning money that can be used for vacation, rent, tuition and non-dining hall food (yum).
+Not to mention, you're also absorbing skills and experience that'll come in handy down the road.

-Balancing school and work is never the ideal situation, and requires patience and accountability.
-But trust us, it all gets easier once that first paycheck is in the bank.
+Playing the balance game with school and work is always tricky and requires patience and accountability.
+But, it all gets easier once that money hits your bank account.

 Do you have any tips for balancing a crazy schedule?
 Tell us below.